 Yes.
 Miss C has described several of the neuroendocrine, cognitive, autonomic, immune, and metabolic changes that characterise CFS/ME (Figure 1).1,2

 Figure 1.
 Multisystem Dysregulation in ME/CFS

-There are no specific examination findings, though some subtle signs may assist diagnosis (ref Figure 1).
+There are no specific examination findings, though some subtle signs may assist in diagnosis (ref Figure 1).

 Basic laboratory testing is indicated initially to look for other causes (e.g. chest x-ray for cough).
-More specific testing should be guided by symptoms, but again there are no specific diagnostic findings.
+Symptoms should guide more specific testing, but no specific diagnostic findings exist.

 - Consider CFS/ME in patients with prolonged fatigue and other typical symptoms following an acute initial illness (though gradual onset is also possible).